mlight06/mlight06/README.md

 ### Hi there 👋
 Hello!
 I'm Michael, from beautiful Colorado.
 I'm a full stack software developer who enjoys creating aesthetically pleasing, functionally sound web applications.
-FYI, my GH looks dead because I have a private account for work.
+FYI, my GH looks dead because I had a private account for my last company, which can be found at: github.com/michaelklight

 Find me on
 <div>